luisfernandodass/challenge-chart-plot/README.md

 # Security

-- I put a login page to secure, for that, I've used Firebase.
+- I put a login page to give security, for that, I've used Firebase.

 # Using Json